 QuoteWizard helps consumers compare quotes from both national companies and local independent agents.
 Comparing quotes can help you find cheap car insurance rates near Pittsburgh, Pennsylvania and save up to 40% on your premium.

-Last year, 10,078 people used QuoteWizard to get a car insurance quote comparison in Pittsburgh, PA from multiple companies to find the cheapest rates.
+Last year, 10,078 people used QuoteWizard to get a car insurance quote comparison in Pittsburgh, PA from multiple companies and find the cheapest rates.

 These are the most common car insurance companies reported by QuoteWizard users living in Pittsburgh, PA last year.
 Out of the 10,078 people in Pittsburgh that used QuoteWizard, 457 were uninsured.